cmirza/codecrate-backend/README.md

 - Added pagination of snippets (not sure if this will be used)
 - Added basic user auth with JWT
 - Added user roles and permissions

+### April 7, 2023

+- Added basic backend search implemented
+- Created some administrative scripts to insert fields in DB and migrate DB data